Tracking

 When the tracking script initializes, it collects device signals used to generate the fingerprint: user agent, browser language and platform, screen resolution and color depth, timezone, hardware concurrency, device memory, canvas rendering fingerprint, WebGL renderer information, and installed browser plugins.

 None of these signals contain personally identifiable information.
-They are hashed into a fingerprint and sent to Dregs to uniquely and opaquely identify the device.
+Dregs hashes them into a fingerprint that uniquely and opaquely identifies the device.

 Backend Tracking

-Not everything important happens in the browser.
+Much of what matters happens outside the browser.
 Server-side actions like payment processing, account suspensions, privilege escalations, and API calls often carry the strongest signals for fraud detection — and your backend is the only place that sees them.

 Sending Backend Events